For everyday home use on a Windows 10 or 11, Microsoft Defender Antivirus is efficient, accurate, and all you need to protect your PC.

 Defender outperforms most free and paid-for rivals, with more features than many.

 If you’re only able to run a version of Windows that’s no longer in support, then Microsoft Defender will no longer receive updates.

 Microsoft Defender is an incredibly good, hassle-free anti-virus.
 However, there are still use cases for other antivirus suites – just about.
-If you use a version of Windows that’s no longer supported by Microsoft, then you’ll definitely need third-party antivirus: Avast, Bitdefender and Kaspersky are all good choices here.
+If you use a version of Windows that’s no longer supported by Microsoft, then you’ll definitely need third-party antivirus: Avast and Trend Micro are all good choices here.